-GMC-Warner Robins students may participate in a variety of organizations, including but not limited to the Phi Theta Kappa (PTK) honor society, Student Government Association, the GMC-Warner Robins Newsletter, Reflections (GMC's literary magazine), STEM Club, and many more.
-The campus sponsors and/or participates in community events such as the Habitat for Humanity, the Fall Festival, the Warner Robins and Perry Christmas parades, Toys for Tots toy drive, Red Cross blood drives, and more.
+GMC-Warner Robins students may participate in a variety of organizations, including but not limited to the Phi Theta Kappa (PTK) honor society, Student Government Association, the GMC Central Region Newsletter, The Bulldog Review (GMC Central Region's literary magazine), STEM Club, and many more.
+The campus sponsors and/or participates in community events such as the Habitat for Humanity, the Fall Festival, the Health Fair, the Transfer College and Career Fair, Toys for Tots toy drive, Red Cross blood drives, and more.